rossmessing/retro-handheld-docs/docs/chd_on_mac.md

 # Compressing iso files
 This works exactly the same as with bin-cue files.
 Just replace `cue` with `iso` and pretend the `bin` files don't exist (which should be easy because with `iso` files they don't).

+Additionally, you may want to use `createdvd` instead of `createcd` for compressing PSP isos, and potentially other systems that use DVD rather than CDs, as long as the emulator supports it (notably, some PS2 emulators do not).

 ```bash
 chdman createcd -i X.iso -o X.chd
 ```